pyos/yoboard/README.md

 environment variables may be used in the template.
 An example can be found in `.openshift/action_hooks/nginx.conf.template`.

-Third, tweak `config.dg` and push this repo to your OpenShift node.
-It should start up fine.
+Third, push this repo to your OpenShift node, then stop the app.

+Fourth, copy /static/ and the database to `$OPENSHIFT_DATA_DIR` and tweak `config.dg` and `nginx.conf.template` accordingly.

+Fifth, start the app.